25 July 2017 |

 We cannot say from the chart which has the inflow and which has the outflow.
 The only way to tell is to look at the raw data.
 To clarify this point, we can compute the net inflow for each professional by working out the difference between the row totals and column totals for each profession in the original table.
 The final column chart shows us that Lawyer has the inflow, and Justice has the outflow.

 One key advantage of using correspondence analysis specifically for a square table is that we do not need to plot row and columns labels separately.
 This means that we can interpret the closeness of points on the same scale.
 However, as with all correspondence analysis, we need to take care to draw correct conclusions.
 In particular, the symmetric and skew-symmetric components should be analyzed independently.
-The symmetric parts tells us about the exchange between different categories, why the skew-symmetric parts tell us about net flows into or out of categories.
+The symmetric parts tell us about the exchange between different categories, why the skew-symmetric parts tell us about net flows into or out of categories.

 TRY IT OUT